A stack of fluffy vegan pancakes is the perfect way to start the weekend! Top these with warm maple syrup and enjoy a

 - vegan buttery spread for the pan

 In a large bowl, mash the banana.
 Add the canola oil, vanilla, and non-dairy milk.
 Stir to combine.

 Place a tablespoon of vegan buttery spread in a large skillet and heat over medium low heat until the vegan buttery spread sizzles.

-- Once the pan is hot, spoon the batter into the pan.
+Once the pan is hot, spoon the batter into the pan.
 Cook the pancakes low and slow, it may take about 3-4 minutes on each side.
-Once the pancakes are done around the edges, flip them over.
+Once the pancakes are done around the edges, flip them over with a thin spatula.
 Cook for about 3 or 4 minutes more, then remove from pan.

-- Repeat with remaining pancakes.
-Top with butter and syrup.
+Repeat with remaining pancakes.
+Top with vegan buttery spread and syrup.